Emelloul98/Emelloul98/README.md

 # Welcome to Emanuel's GitHub Profile! 👋

-🌱 I’m a third-year software engineering student.
+🌱 I’m a fourth-year software engineering student.

-👨‍💻 Check my repositories to see my projects.

-⚡ Fun fact: I'm passionate about coding and exploring new technologies.
+📄 [My Portfolio](https://emelloul98.github.io/Portfolio-page/#) - View my work and learn more about me!

 ## Connect with Me